IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 To find high-priority artifacts (of all artifact types): `-q Priority=High`

-To find high-priority Stakeholder Requirements: `-q "oslc:instanceShape='Stakeholder Requirement and Priority=High"`
+To find high-priority Stakeholder Requirements: `-q "oslc:instanceShape='Stakeholder Requirement' and Priority=High"`

 To find artifacts in a specific folder: `-q "rm_nav:folder=$""01 Requirements"""`